 - Missing alt text on images.

 - No link descriptions.

 However, they can never accurately tell you things a user tester will be able to.
 Such as:

-- A website’s colour contrasts being too low for a low vision user.
+- A website’s colour contrast being too low for a low-vision user.

 - The user interface not being logical